TBD54566975/developer.tbd.website/site/docs/ssi/verify-credentials.md

 :::info
 ## Prerequisites

-Building upon the credential created in the [How To: Create a Credential](create-credentials) guide, take the credential you created, which is a JWT, and verify it.
+Create a verifiable credential using the [How To Create a Verifiable Credential](create-credentials) guide.
 :::

-As a part of the service's credential API `/v1/credentials/verification` is used as a stateless utility to verify any credential.
+As a part of SSI Service, `/v1/credentials/verification` is used as a stateless utility to verify any credential.

-To verify the VC, run:
+To verify the VC, run the follow command after replacing the credentialJWT value with the one from your credential:

 ```bash
 curl -X PUT localhost:8080/v1/credentials/verification -d '{